BTekV4/bazzite-kde-rocm/README.md

 # Bazzite KDE ROCm

-This project creates a customized Bazzite KDE image with a downgraded kernel (6.13.7-107) to support ROCm on AMD hardware.
+This project creates a customized Bazzite KDE image with a longterm kernel (6.12) to support ROCm on AMD hardware.

 ## Contents